Algebraic approximations of fibrations in abelian varieties over a curve: Fibrations in abelian varieties over a curve

 First we recall Zucker's result on the variations of Hodge structures (VHS) over a curve~\cite{ZuckerHdgL2}.
 Let $B^\st$ be a smooth quasi-projective curve and $\bH$ an (integral) local system which underlies a VHS of weight $m$ over $B^\st$.
 Let $j : B^\st \hto {B}$ be the smooth compactification of $B^\st$.

-\begin{thm}[Zucker~{\cite[Theorem 7.12]{ZuckerHdgL2}}] Assume that $\bH$ underlies an $\bR$-polarized VHS of weight $m$ and the local monodromies of $\bH$ around $B \bss B^\st$ are quasi-unipotent.
+\begin{thm}[Zucker~{\cite[Theorem 7.12]{ZuckerHdgL2}}] Assume that $\bH$ underlies an $\bR$-polarized VHS of weight $m$ whose local monodromies around $B \bss B^\st$ are quasi-unipotent.
 Then $H^i({B} , j_* \bH)$ has a natural Hodge structure of weight $m+i$.
 Moreover, if $\bH$ satisfies the Hodge symmetry, then $H^i({B} , j_* \bH)$ satisfies the Hodge symmetry as well. \end{thm}